olivierfriard/boris_docs/index.rst

     Olivier Friard and Marco Gamba
-    BORIS: a free, versatile open-source event-logging software for video/audio coding and live observations Methods in Ecology and Evolution
+    BORIS: a free, versatile open-source event-logging software for video/audio coding and live observations.
+Methods in Ecology and Evolution.
 DOI: 10.1111/2041-210X.12584

 Docking